Islandora/documentation/docs/tutorials/create-a-resource-node.md

 We want to add a jpg image, so click on _Image_.
 You are now presented with a form to create a media.

-!!! warning "Images vs .tiffs"
+!!! warning "Images vs TIFFs"
     Drupal considers any type of image that can be viewed natively in the browser as an _Image_.
-    For other image types that require special viewers, such as tiffs, you would have to choose _File_.
+    For other image types that require special viewers, such as TIFFs, you would have to choose _File_.
 [Learn more about Media in Islandora](../user-documentation/media.md).

 ![Fill out the media form](../assets/create_node_adding_image.png)